 When to Use the Simple Past vs the Imperfect Past in Portuguese

-In Portuguese, you simply cannot do that.
-You have to make a specific choice regarding your intent.
+Portuguese does not give you that shortcut.
+You have to pick.
 Did you walk once (andei), or were you in the process of walking (andava)?

-This choice marks the difference between stating a cold fact for a police report and actively setting a scene for a friend.
+That choice is the difference between stating a fact for the record and setting a scene for a friend.

-If you are still feeling shaky on the general “vibe” of these tenses, I recommend reading my guide on the storytelling vibe of the Imperfect first.
+If the general feel of these tenses is still shaky, start with my guide on the storytelling vibe of the Imperfect.

 Director's chair representing action versus set design painting representing context.
 Think of your verb tenses like a film set.
 One controls the action, the other paints the background.